jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 ## Production Best Practice Notes

-- Best Practice Notes:
 - Single Instance of Ops Manager for all MongoDBs
 - One Operator PER Kubernetes Namespace
 - One Kubernetes Namespace per OpsManager Organization
 - One ConfigMap per MongoDB Instance
 - Map Internal to External DNS names with TLS [OPT]
 - Enable TLS with Cert-Manager [OPT]
 - Enable Authentication using MongoDBUsers CRD and K8s Secrets (or Vault Alternative) [OPT]
 - Enable LDAP AuthN/Z [OPT]
 - Set Resource Contraints for all
 - Configure NodeAffinity if there are specialized workload / placement contstraints
 - Configure Multiple Mount Points.
 Mount Point == PVC.
 Each PVC can be expanded on Demand
 - Setup NodeAffinity and PodAffinity Accordingly based on Node Selector Labels
 - Replicated block storage across multiple nodes and data centers to increase availability
 - Secondary data backup storage (for example, NFS or S3)
 - Cross-cluster disaster recovery volumes
 - Recurring volume snapshots
 - Recurring backups to secondary storage
 - Non-disruptive upgrades

 ## References